innovinitylabs/obsidian-paste-image-rename/README.md

 - Q: I pasted an image but the rename prompt did not show up.

     A: This is probably because you are using the Windows system and pasting from a file (i.e. the image is copied from File Explorer, not from a browser or image viewer).
 In Windows, pasting from a file is like a regular file transfer, the original filename is kept rather than being created and named "Pasted image ..." by Obsidian.
 You need to turn on "Handle all attachments" in settings to make it work in this situation.

+- Q: Which image format should I choose for best compression?

+    A: For maximum compression with modern browsers, use AVIF (up to 50% smaller than WebP).
+For wide compatibility, use WebP.
+For guaranteed support across all browsers, use JPG.
+Enable "Smart format selection" to automatically choose the best format for each image type.

+- Q: My browser doesn't support AVIF/WebP.
+What happens?

+    A: The plugin automatically detects browser capabilities and falls back to supported formats.
+You'll see a compatibility warning on startup, and compression will use the best available format.

+- Q: Can I compress images I've already added to my vault?

+    A: Yes!
+Use the "Batch compress all images in vault" command to compress all existing images according to your current settings.
+This is perfect for optimizing your vault after adding many images.

+- Q: How much space can I save with compression?

+    A: Typical savings: PNG screenshots can be reduced by 80-95% (2.5MB → 150KB with AVIF), photos by 70-90%, depending on quality settings and original image characteristics.

+- Q: Will compression affect image quality noticeably?

+    A: With proper quality settings (80-90%), compression is virtually indistinguishable for most note-taking purposes.
+You can always adjust quality sliders to find the perfect balance between size and quality.

 ## Settings